Practical Tips from the Experts at Tree Care Enterprises

 What Is Drought Stress in Trees?

-Drought stress happens when a tree loses more water through its leaves than it can absorb through its roots.
-This imbalance can trigger a range of problems, including:
+Drought stress occurs when a tree loses more water through leaves than roots can absorb.
+This imbalance triggers:

 - Leaf scorch and browning